ropensci/npi/README.md

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

+## Contributing

+Interested in learning how you can contribute to npi?
+Head over to the [contributor guide](CONTRIBUTING.md)—and thanks for considering!

 ## License